christopherjnash/home-assistant-addons/rss-bridge/README.md

 ## Build and Install

-This add-on is built using the official Home Assistant add-on structure.
-It uses the base image from `ghcr.io/hassio-addons/base:12.2.7` and installs all dependencies via apk.
+This add-on is built using Ubuntu.

 ## Configuration